-Everybody makes mistakes, but such errors are particularly painful when they cost you some hard-earned cash.
+Everybody makes mistakes, but they’re particularly painful when they cost you hard-earned cash.

 Here are eight common financial fouls you can avoid just by exercising a little thought and a lot of prudence.

 1. Borrowing to buy depreciating assets